 The Company has recorded any realized gains or losses from its interest rate swap as an adjustment to interest expense in its Consolidated Statements of Income.
-For the fiscal years ended August 27, 2011 and August 28, 2010, the Company reclassified a loss from accumulated other comprehensive income into interest expense totaling \$1.8 million and \$3.2 million, respectively.
+For the fiscal year ended August 27, 2011, the Company reclassified a loss from accumulated other comprehensive income into interest expense totaling \$1.8 million.